Republican gubernatorial candidate Allen West says he has Covid-19 - KESQ

 Republican gubernatorial candidate Allen West says he has Covid-19

-Allen West, Republican candidate for governor of Texas and former Florida congressman, announced Saturday on social media that he has pneumonia due to Covid-19.
-“I am probably going to be admitted to the hospital,” West said on Facebook.
+Allen West, Republican candidate for governor of Texas, is being treated at Medical City Plano, he said Sunday on Twitter, a day after announcing he has pneumonia due to Covid-19.

+The former Florida congressman said that he and his wife Angela “underwent monoclonal antibody infusion therapy” Saturday at a Dallas emergency room.
+While Angela was released, West was sent to Medical City Plano due to what he described as concerns over pneumonia related to Covid.
+He also said he is awaiting results of a chest X-ray from earlier Sunday morning.

+West said he is now “even more dedicated to fighting against vaccine mandates.”
+A post on his Facebook page Saturday had said Angela was vaccinated against the coronavirus, but he was not.

-A post on West’s Facebook said he was taking hydroxychloroquine and ivermectin — two drugs that do not have a proven track record of success in treating Covid-19 and public health officials have recommended against using for Covid-19 — as well as the more conventional monoclonal antibody treatment.
+The Facebook post said he was taking hydroxychloroquine and ivermectin — two drugs that do not have a proven track record of success in treating Covid-19 and public health officials have recommended against using for Covid-19.
+Ivermectin, for example, is an anti-parasitic drug that can harm people who take it to treat coronavirus.

+West stepped down as chair of the Texas Republican Party over the summer, while hinting at his run for statewide office.
+The retired Army lieutenant colonel was first elected Texas GOP chair last year as a strong supporter of then-President Donald Trump and critic of Texas’ coronavirus restrictions.

+He protested last fall with other prominent conservatives against Republican Gov. Greg Abbott’s Covid-19 restrictions and mask mandate, and sued the governor for extending early voting amid the pandemic.

 The-CNN-Wire

-Note: This story has been updated Sunday with additional developments.